tatumio/roadmap/README.md

 # Creating a Proposal on the Board 📃
 Here how you can create a proposal for the roadmap in less then x steps

-Step 1:  Go to the Issues in this repo by clicking this link (https://github.com/tatumio/roadmap/issues)
+Step 1:  Go to Discussions in this repo by clicking this link (https://github.com/tatumio/roadmap/discussions)

-Step 2: Click on the new Issue button, (Insert Image)
+Step 2: Click on the New Discussion button, (Insert Image)

-Step 3: Use this template to create your proposal
+Step 3: Select the appropriate category, Like Feature Requests, Bug Request or Ask for help (If you need some help with your code).

-Step 4: Finally Just click the Submit new Issue button to submit the proposal.
+Step 4: Finally Just click the Start Discussion to submit the proposal.

 # What happens when you create a Proposal 🤔
 So as soon as you create a proposal one of our Developer Evangalists picks it up & adds the labels "In review" tag.